Embedded Vision – A New Concept with New Applications

 What camera is suitable for my embedded vision application?

 Are you looking for the right camera for integration into your embedded project?
-Basler simplifies this process for you with a plug and play evaluation kit for Basler dart USB cameras.
+Basler simplifies this process for you with an evaluation kit and a development kit for Basler dart cameras.

 Basler pylon Software for embedded vision applications